See some of the good practice carried out across the country by Lib Dem councils.

 York has one of the most extensive air quality monitoring networks in the UK, outside London.
 We have undertaken real time monitoring of air pollution since 1999 and currently operate 9 real time Air Quality Monitoring Stations (AQMS) plus 233 nitrogen dioxide diffusion tubes.
 As well as air pollution, this data is used, together with our air pollution model, to inform planning and transport policy and decisions.
-The quality and history of our monitoring and data is useful to academia and we work with the universities of York and Leeds and the Health Improvement Academy.

 UK'S first Low Emission Strategy